 Evaluation

-To receive credit for the WGST 303 challenge registration, you must achieve a grade of at least D (50 percent) or greater on the research essay to be eligible to write the challenge examination.
-A cumulative average of 50 percent on both activities is required.
+To receive credit for the WGST 303 challenge registration, you must achieve a minimum grade of D (50 percent) on Part I (invigilated examination) and Part II (take-home essays).
+You must achieve a passing grade of D (50 percent) on Part I before you can receive and complete Part II.
 Credit is awarded on a pass/fail basis only.